Skip to Main Content

 What is a donor database?

-Why does your nonprofit need a donor database?
+How can your nonprofit benefit from a donor database?

 In addition to all the benefits that come with unified data, some donor databases have even more features to benefit your nonprofit.
 Automation, bulk communication tools, and more can help you engage your donors successfully and surpass your fundraising goals.

-Donor databases don’t just house email addresses and giving data — there’s plenty of valuable donor data you can collect to better understand your supporters and ultimately improve their experience with your nonprofit.
-This includes:
+Donor databases don’t just house email addresses and give data — you can collect plenty of valuable donor retention data to better understand your supporters and ultimately improve their experience with your nonprofit.

 Additionally, track custom information that is uniquely important to your nonprofit.
 For example, if you work at an animal shelter, it may be important for your donor database to track what pets your donors own.
 Custom data points like this will allow for richer, more personalized communications that strengthen your donor relationships.